sbugallo/mastering_python/docs_src/chapters/6_descriptors/descriptors_in_action.rst

 structure many times.

-Properties are just a particular case of descriptors (the @property decorator is a descriptor that implements the full descriptor protocol to define their get , set , and delete actions), which means that we can use descriptors for far more complex tasks.
+Properties are just a particular case of descriptors (the @property decorator is a descriptor that implements the full descriptor protocol to define their get, set, and delete actions), which means that we can use descriptors for far more complex tasks.

 Another powerful type we have seen for reusing code was decorators.
 Descriptors can help us create to better